-SCDS seeks to hire a K-8 Learning Specialist, who, in conjunction with a second part-time specialist, will address the needs of a diverse group of learners.
+Seattle Country Day seeks to hire a K-8 Learning Specialist, who will address the needs of a diverse group of learners.
 The successful candidate will have demonstrated knowledge of, and experience in, learning assistance programs, learning theory, and effective interventions.
-The ability to generate and implement creative and innovative ideas for engaging and working with students is needed.
-The successful candidate will also have demonstrated experience and skill in working with students from diverse ethnic, gender, socioeconomic, and educational backgrounds.
-A strong interest in continued professional growth and development is required, as is a sense of humor and the ability to see the positive in challenging situations.
+The ability to generate and implement creative and innovative ideas for engaging and working with students is needed along with demonstrated experience and skill in working with students from diverse ethnic, gender, socioeconomic, and educational backgrounds.
+A strong interest in continued professional growth and development is also required.

 The Learning Specialist provides academic support through individual work with students and collaboration with teachers, parents and outside resources.
-In addition to expertise in teaching and a background in literacy, math and special education theory and interventions, the candidate should have experience with a collaborative/consultative approach to serving students with diverse learning styles and the ability to offer remedial and intervention services and interpret psycho-educational reports.
+In addition to expertise in teaching and a background in literacy, math and special education theory and interventions, the candidate should have experience with a collaborative/consultative approach to serving students with diverse learning styles and the ability to offer common diagnostic assessments, remedial and intervention services, and interpret psycho-educational reports.

 Work one-on-one and with small groups of students to assist them in developing learning strategies and executive function skills;

-Administer diagnostics tests to determine if referrals for third-party testing is needed;
+Administer diagnostics tests to determine if referral for third-party testing is needed;

 Read and analyze educational/psychological student assessments and make recommendations for programmatic interventions.
 Support the learning needs of all students;